 Young Tom Morris

 Young Tom then entered an era of dominance in golf that has rarely been approached.
 He won the Open again in 1869, but this time by 11 strokes.
 1870 saw him increase his winning margin by an astonishing 12 shots.
-This is a record that still stands.
-This is a level of dominance not seen since.
-“He was simply to good for the competition” wrote Ross Goodner.
+This record still stands.
+“He was simply to good for the competition,” wrote Ross Goodner.
 Young Tom was so dominant that the original “Championship Belt” was permanently given to the young phenom.
-The Open Championship was not contested in 1871, because there was no doubt who the “Champion Golfer” of the year was: It was 20-year-old Thomas Morris, Jr.
+The Open Championship was not contested in 1871, because there was no doubt who the “Champion Golfer” of the year was.
+It was 20-year-old Thomas Morris, Jr.

 The news of Young Tom’s death quickly spread through Scotland.
 The autopsy listed a “Burst artery in the right lung” as the cause of death.
 The death certificate says “Pulmonary Hemorrhage” as the cause.
 The people knew better.
 Young Tom Morris died of a broken heart.

 Young Tom’s place in golf is tough to comprehend.
-Since he died at 24, he wasn’t around long enough to create a long legacy as did his father.
+Since he died at 24, he wasn’t around long enough to create a long legacy as his father did.
 Old Tom would live to 86.
-Not only was he “Champion Golfer of the Year” four times, but he was also one of the chief designers of three of the top courses in the world (Muirfield, Royal Dornach, Carnoustie).
+Old Tom Morris was not the “Champion Golfer of the Year” four times, but he was also one of the chief designers of three of the top courses in the world (Muirfield, Royal Dornach, Carnoustie).
 Old Tom was the head greenskeeper and professional at the Old Course at St. Andrews from 1865 to 1906.
 Then he fulfilled the same role at historic Prestwick.
 You could make a good argument that Old Tom Morris is the most important person in the history of golf, but his son was clearly the superior golfer.

 Young Tom revolutionized the way golf was played.
 He used an interlocking grip, a big backswing, and swung harder than his contemporaries.
 His course management was revolutionary.
 He invented clubs which would eventually become the 9-iron and sand wedge.
 He was the first player capable of hitting a ball with such force and heights that the ball would back up on the green.